EJOOSTEROP/mimosa/README.md

 </div>

 <div>
 A minimal modern data stack with working data pipelines in a single Docker container.
+This is similar in concept to [mimodast][mimodast-repo-url] using alternative software options. <!-- MIMOdast Software Alternatives -->

+Useful for an exploration of the tools involved:
+- [dltHub][dlthub-url] for data loading

 </div>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>